Sunbather (album): Artwork and title

-Critical reception
+Critical reception and legacy

 Sunbather was met with widespread critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 92, based on 18 reviews, which indicates "universal acclaim".
 The album's varying compositional techniques and styles garnered it much buzz with non-metal journalists and listeners, especially with indie music publications due to its shoegaze and post-rock stylings.
 As Clarke responded to the reception, "Even on the positive side, when we'd get a review or a write-up or something and people were like, you know, 'this album is amazing' and 'it's breaking so much ground' and all this kind of stuff — that's almost harder to read than the negative stuff sometimes.
 Because we always feel like, you know what?
 It's just a band, and it's just songs."

 Consequence of Sound claimed Sunbather was better than Roads to Judah for being more dynamic and rejecting the "awkward gait and busy feel" of the 2011 album.
 The dynamics were also praised by The A.V.
 Club for being "masterful[ly]" done and making it less redundant than most other black metal records.
 AllMusic noted another positive distinction from similar albums with Sunbather, the lyrics' light "poetic exploration" of otherwise dark subject matter, which "gives the listener time to really internalize and reflect upon the lyrics rather than react viscerally, making for an altogether deeper experience for those willing to take the time to really take the album in."
 The main praise in Spin's review was the album's difficult feat to unite elements of previously-established styles with "unwavering focus and unfaltering vision," suggesting it was great for listeners "to connect, to see our collective or individual anxieties massaged into something we can stream from the comfort of our homes."

 Writing for Pitchfork, Brandon Stosuy labeled Sunbather "Best New Album" and stated: "With Sunbather, Deafheaven have made one of the biggest albums of the year, one that impresses you with its scale, the way Swans' The Seer did last year.
 Like M. Gira's masterpiece, it has the ability to capture the attention of people who don't normally listen to heavy music."